 - Decapsulation of RX VXLAN traffic.
 This is a software only operation. - Encapsulation of TX VXLAN traffic.
-This is a software only operation. - Inner IP and inner L4 checksum offload. - TSO offload support for tunneling packet.
+This is a software only operation. - · Inner IP and inner L4 checksum offload. - TSO offload support for tunneling packet.

-The following figure shows the framework of the TEP termination sample application based on vhost-cuse.
+The following figure shows the framework of the TEP termination sample application based on DPDK vhost lib.